cawfeeandtea/hypertension/htnStats.md

 1)Kim J, Jung K, Hong Y, et al. The Relationship between Cold Exposure and Hypertension.
 J Occup Health 2003; 45:300-6

-1. Bergen P, Fregly MJ, Rossi F, et al. The effect of intermittent exposure to cold on the development of hypertension in the rat.
+2)Bergen P, Fregly MJ, Rossi F, et al. The effect of intermittent exposure to cold on the development of hypertension in the rat.
 Am J Hypertens 1992;5:548-55

 3)Drugs That Treat Hypertension.
 In Micromedex [online database].
 Greenwood Village, CO: Truven Health Analytics (accessed 2017 Jan 3)